PelionIoT/mbl-docs/Docs/develop_applications/mbl_cli/setting_up.md

 You can use a USB developer connection to debug and test your applications.
 The connection will not be interrupted by your development work, including work that disrupts network connectivity.

-Before setting up run `ifconfig` and take note of the interface names, you will need this information later to determine the name of your device's network interface.
+Before setting up, run `ifconfig` and note the interface names; you will need this information later to determine the name of your device's network interface.